Games Workshop

 At the end of the day, we’re proud of the work we did for this army.
 It's satisfying to know that we were able to deliver a high-quality product that met the exacting standards of our client.
 It’s commissions like these that remind us why we do what we do—helping players bring their armies to life, one detail at a time, no matter the scale of the challenge.

-A Chaos Army of Incredible Scale - 234 Miniatures
+A Huge Chaos Army - 234 Miniatures

 After completing the massive Ultramarine army, we were approached by the same client with another exciting commission: a Word Bearer Chaos Space Marine army of equally impressive scale.
 Given the attention to detail they had demonstrated with their Ultramarines, we knew this Chaos project would be just as meticulous—and we weren’t wrong.
 The client once again brought a high level of care and concern to how every aspect of this army should be handled, from the color schemes to the placement of symbols and decals on each model.
 This order proved to be just as challenging as the Ultramarines, but also just as rewarding.